Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Further Experimental Results

 For the analysis, we trained an additional simple model as follows.
 We combined the frozen ViT-S as a feature extractor with our Bi-ICE module.
 The model leveraged the ground-truth global and spatial annotations during the training process to retrieve the concept importance scores for both global and spatial concepts.
 Table~\ref{tab:hyperparams_computational_implementation} shows the hyperparameter setting of the model.

-\paragraph{Additional Figures and Results.} Figs.~\ref{fig:concept_importance_score_example_02},~\ref{fig:concept_importance_score_example_01}, and~\ref{fig:concept_importance_score_example_03} present additional examples of concept importance scores with varying numbers of activated patches, generated using our trained model with the aforementioned setting.
+\paragraph{Additional Figures and Results.} Fig~\ref{fig:c_deletion_imagenet} shows the C-deletion experiment on ImageNet with varying sparsity lambda $\lambda_\text{sparse}$.
+Figs.~\ref{fig:concept_importance_score_example_02},~\ref{fig:concept_importance_score_example_01}, and~\ref{fig:concept_importance_score_example_03} present additional examples of concept importance scores with varying numbers of activated patches, generated using our trained model with the aforementioned setting.
 Detailed explanations are included in the captions of each figure.

-\paragraph{Use Case 1: Counterfactual Intervention on CUB.} Fig.~\ref{fig:counterfactual_intervention_example} demonstrates counterfactual intervention on an exemplary CUB sample.
-The caption of the figure includes the details.